 T.J. is a graduate of the University of Notre Dame, magna cum laude, and a 1989 graduate of the University of Michigan Law School, cum laude.
 From 1989 until 1993, he was a staff attorney with the Legal Aid Society of Minneapolis, representing senior citizens, low-income tenants and social security recipients.

 From 1993 until 2009, T.J. practiced with the firm of Leonard, Street and Deinard in Minneapolis.
 He joined Leonard Street in 1993 as an associate, and became a partner in 1998.
 As he does now, T.J. concentrated his practice there in the areas of employment litigation, trade secrets and business torts.
-In addition to representing employers in a wide variety of human resource issues, T.J. specialized in drafting and litigating noncompetition agreements and similar restrictive covenants.
-He has been chosen as a “Minnesota Super Lawyer” by his peers several times.
+In addition to representing employers in a wide variety of human resource issues, T.J. specializes in drafting and litigating noncompetition agreements and similar restrictive covenants.
+He has been chosen as a “Minnesota Super Lawyer” by his peers many times.

 T.J. founded his own firm in 2009, where he continues to represent employers and employees in a variety of employment and commercial matters.
 In 2011, he was recognized as a Labor and Employment Law Specialist, as certified by the Minnesota State Bar Association.
-He serves as a mediator/arbitrator for the American Arbitration Association, and is an adjunct Professor of Law at the University of St. Thomas School of Law, where he teaches Employment Discrimination.
+He serves as a mediator/arbitrator for the American Arbitration Association, and as an adjunct Professor of Law at the University of St. Thomas School of Law, where he teaches Employment Discrimination.